rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - Other uses of this resource (e.g. Electricity, Heating, Upkeep, etc.)
 - Whether this resource can be imported/exported or the resource is available only locally.
 - Current amount stored in buildings that require, produce, sell, or store this resource.
-  Storage is for the selected district.
+  Storage is for the **selected district**.
-  If the Options settings are turned on, resources produced in special case buildings are included in: Storage - Produces.
+  If the **Options** settings are turned on, resources produced in special case buildings are included in: Storage - Produces.
-  If the Options settings are turned on, resources stored in special case buildings are included in: Storage - Stores.
+  If the **Options** settings are turned on, resources stored in special case buildings are included in: Storage - Stores.
-- For each Display Option, current amount stored is also shown in an orange bar behind the resource name.
+- For each **Display Option**, current amount stored is also shown in an orange bar behind the resource name.
   The resource with the largest amount stored has a full bar and the other bars are sized relative to that one.
 - Current production rate and surplus/deficit rate of this resource.
-  Rates are for the entire city, even if a district is selected.
+  Rates are for the Entire City, even if a district is selected.
   The simulation must run for a bit for the rates to be updated by the game.
-- For the Produces Display Option, the production, surplus, and deficit rates are also shown in the blue, green, and red bars behind the resource name.
+- For the Produces **Display Option**, the production, surplus, and deficit rates are also shown in the blue, green, and red bars behind the resource name.
   The resource with the largest production, surplus, or deficit has a full bar and the other bars are sized relative to that one.
 - Most of the above is the same information available on the Production tab of the City Economy view.
+- Current amount in transit on cargo vehicles (see **Cargo Vehicles** below).
+  **In Transit** amount can include resources being transported between outside connections.

 ### Buildings With A Single Resource
 - If a building requires, produces, sells, or stores only one resource, the building color is set according to that resource.